 In 2002 the world of cosmetic medicine changed forever with the introduction of Botox Cosmetic (Onabotulinum Toxin A).
 This toxin (Botulinum Toxin) is produced by the bacteria Clostridium botulinum.
 Botox is a neurotoxin (also called ‘neuromodulator’).
 It blocks nerve impulses thereby preventing movement of facial muscles.
 In doing so it removes wrinkles in the brow, forehead and around the eyes.
 Botox has a wide array of uses other than paralysis of the facial muscles.
 It can be used it to raise the eyebrows or the corners of the mouth, for treatment of ‘smoker’s lines’ around the mouth, wrinkles in the chin and neck as well as for excessive sweating (hyperhidrosis) under the arms.

 There are competitor options now FDA approved for use as “cosmetic neuromodulators” which work very similarly to Botox Cosmetic.
-Dr. Reyes makes these products (Xeomin and Dysport) available to her patients as indicated.
+Dr. Reyes makes these products (Xeomin) available to her patients as indicated.
 Having three products instead of one is good for consumers as each company is vying for your business and your loyalty.
 Through rebates, gift cards and award programs, many discounts are available as each company wants you using their product and are willing to reward you for doing so.

 For more information Visit the Botox® website here.

 XEOMIN® is a prescription medication used in facial aesthetics to temporarily improve the appearance of moderate to severe glabellar frown lines between the eyes (glabellar lines) in adults.

 XEOMIN® contains a protein purified from the bacterium Clostridium botulinum.